publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch26/schI/m__us_usc_t30_s1412.md

         (3) Each permittee shall use at least one vessel documented under the laws of the United States for the transportation from each mining site of hard mineral resources recovered under the permit issued to the permittee.

-        (4) For purposes of the shipping laws of the United States, any vessel documented under the laws of the United States and used in the commercial recovery, processing, or transportation from any mining site of hard mineral resources recovered under a permit issued under this subchapter shall be deemed to be used in, and used in an essential service in, the foreign commerce or foreign trade of the United States, as defined in [section 109 of title 46][/us/usc/t46/s109], and shall be deemed to be a vessel as defined in [section 53701(13) of title 46][/us/usc/t46/s53701/13].
+        (4) For purposes of the shipping laws of the United States, any vessel documented under the laws of the United States and used in the commercial recovery, processing, or transportation from any mining site of hard mineral resources recovered under a permit issued under this subchapter shall be deemed to be used in, and used in an essential service in, the foreign commerce or foreign trade of the United States, as defined in [section 109 of title 46][/us/usc/t46/s109], and shall be deemed to be a vessel as defined in section 53701(13)  <sup>\[1\]</sup>  <sup><sup> 1See References in Text note below. </sup></sup>  of title 46.

         (5)